krishaamer/green-filter-research/research/literature/sustainability.md

     focus on reducing operational cost of running their business through automation and material savings.

 -   Aldo Leopold proposed the ideas of land ethics.
+“A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
+It is wrong when it tends otherwise.” in A Sand County Almanac \[@leopoldSandCountyAlmanac1972 \].

 ### Ecosystem Services {#ecosystem-services}